Tortuginator/PixelWall/Documentation.md

 ## General
 ### Frame data Structure
-The frame's datastructure is a simple 2-Dimensional list with three sublists.
-One for reach color.
-The Pixels are simply saved in this list, without any position information.
+The frames datastructure is a simple 2-dimensional list with three sublists.
+One for each color.
+The pixels are simply saved in this list, without any position information.
 The position will later be recovered, by using modulo width on the index of the sub-list
 Basically: `[Red[],Green[],Blue[]]`

 ## Different **input** options